top of page

 The Soviets also had their own versions of OTHR looking out over Europe.
 One famous one was dubbed the "Woodpecker" - a Duga OTHR.

 It was known informally as the "Woodpecker" due to the annoying "clicking" interference it caused on many radio stations as many amateur Radio "Hams" will vividly remember!
-The Duga radar system overlooking Europe and the UK was given the code "5Н32-West" by the Soviets, and was set up in two closed towns in the Ukraine; Liubech-1 held the two transmitters and Chernobyl-2 the receivers.
+The Duga radar system overlooking Europe and the UK was given the code "5Н32-West" by the Soviets, and was set up in two closed towns in the Ukraine; Liubech-1 held the two transmitters and the receivers were located at Chernobyl-2, not far from the site of the Soviet power nuclear accident in 1986.

 The Duga OTHRs operated for over a decade between 1976 and 1989.